Mastering preparation and delivery

 This is what a clipped/limited file looks like.
 NOT suitable for mastering.

-Even though the max peak is at -6dB, it is still limited/clipped and NOT suitable for mastering.
+Max peak is at -6dB, it is still limited/clipped and so NOT suitable for mastering.

-This is what a proper level mix looks like, no clipping, never touching 0dB and enough headroom.
+This is what a proper level mix looks like, no clipping and enough headroom.